Cheat Sheet: Best Savings Accounts in Singapore For Working Adults 2019? – Highest Interest Rates

-Editor’s note: This is not a sponsored article, the Seedly Team does not do sponsored post actually.
-All the opinion are our own!
+Editor’s note: This is not a sponsored article.
+The Seedly Team does not do sponsored articles – all opinions stated here are our own.

 We are excluding short-term promotions from this comparison.
 You will start to realize also that very often, the best products do not give any perks (thus consumers discover them through blog posts like this rather than comparison sites).